xinzhan/core-services.en/help/interface/cookies/cookies-advertising-cloud.md

 ---
-description: Advertising Cloud uses cookies to map ad engagement events to conversion events and, potentially, to use that information to optimize ad bids.
+description: Learn about Adobe Ad Cloud cookies for mapping ad engagement events to conversion events and, potentially, to use that information to optimize ad bids.
-seo-description: Advertising Cloud uses cookies to map ad engagement events to conversion events and, potentially, to use that information to optimize ad bids.
-seo-title: Advertising Cloud Cookies
-title: Advertising Cloud Cookies
+title: Advertising Cloud Cookies | Adobe Experience Cloud
 uuid: 2eec48a3-3e81-488e-8e30-5fd62885de0b
 ---